-Las Vegas is an interesting, strange and fun city that you will likely either love or hate.
-Many people go there to go on an alcohol and energy drink-fueled gambling bender that they will barely remember unless they wake up with a bunch of chips in their pocket or an empty bank account.
+Las Vegas is an interesting, strange, and fun city that you will likely either love or hate.
+Many people go there to go on an alcohol and energy drink-fuelled gambling bender that they will barely remember unless they wake up with a bunch of chips in their pocket or an empty bank account.
 Even the airport has slot machines!
-But, if you are like me and aren’t much into drinking excessively or gambling, you are probably going to Las Vegas to enjoy the over-the-top hotels, shows and nearby activities.
-So, to make sure you have an awesome time here’s my sober, non-gambler’s guide to the Las Vegas Strip:

 You don’t have to go far to find unique entertainment on your trip to Vegas.
 There are probably a few dozen options walking distance from your hotel!
 Although there are hundreds of tours, activities and other options, these are a few of our favorites:

 1. Go to a Las Vegas Show